 (e) show any other risk of future shortage that triggers the availability of contingent hydro storage.

+6.1AA The system operator must determine and publish additional electricity risk curves that take into account reasonably reliable information known to the system operator about contract limits on the supply of thermal fuel, unless the system operator considers such additional electricity risk curves will not be materially different to the electricity risk curves published under clause 6.0 and updated under clause 6.4.
+The electricity risk curves the system operator publishes under this clause may relate to specific scenarios affecting thermal fuel supply.
+The system operator is not required to publish electricity risk curves under this clause for all scenarios affecting thermal fuel supply.

 6.1A If an electricity risk curve is a contingent storage release boundary or an electricity risk meter status curve then the electricity risk curve must include a floor equal to:

 (a) the amount of contingent hydro storage linked to the electricity risk curve; plus